-On the other hand, addressing someone using a title and given name (eg. "Mr. Richard") or just by their family name (eg. "Ishida!") are acceptable in some parts of the world, but not in others (such as the UK).
+On the other hand, addressing someone using a title and given name (eg. "Mr. Edward") or just by their family name (eg. "Windsor!") are acceptable in some parts of the world, but not in others (such as the UK).

 In Germany, titles are important, and you may need to refer to someone as not just Herr Schmidt, but Herr Professor Doktor Schmidt.